Community Programs and Information

 The Huron Police Department endorses the National Child Identification Program as a means to help safeguard our children.

 Officers of the Huron Police Department will fingerprint children free of charge for parents.
-On occasion we host clinics at various locations throughout Huron where parents can come and have their children’s fingerprints taken.
+On occasion, we host clinics at various locations throughout the City of Huron where parents can come and have their children’s fingerprints taken.

 If your group or organization is interested in having an officer come and take child fingerprints, please contact us.